dos1/libsuperderpy/README.md

 # libsuperderpy
 A multiplatform game engine for games written in C and Allegro 5.
-Supports GNU/Linux, Android, macOS and Windows.
+Supports GNU/Linux, Android, FreeBSD, macOS, Windows and asm.js

 Used by such games as:
 - Rumina